 Verification of possession of a TN can be a means to vouch for a Hosted/Cloud and other providers’ authority to use specific TNs as the customer Caller ID for BYON and other use cases.

-A Letter of Authorization (LOA) from the customer can be a means to vouch for a Hosted/Cloud provider and other entities’ authority to use specific TNs as the customer Caller ID for BYON and other use cases.

-A Letter of Authorization (LOA) from the TNSP or RespOrg can be a means to authorize TN Resellers to vouch for a customer’s right to use a given TN as their Caller ID

 TSPs MUST verify the OSP is using a SHAKEN approved CA

 TNSPs should not require the TNs allocated to an OSP TNs match the certificate scope or this will preclude other mechanisms from enabling an OSP to make a full attestation.